 Difference Between Lawyer and Advocate in India - Advocate vs Lawyer

-Edited By Team Careers360 | Updated on Oct 06, 2023 12:29 PM IST | #L.L.B
+Edited By Mirza Farhan Baig | Updated on Feb 27, 2025 10:42 AM IST | #L.L.B

 “Lawyer” and “Advocate” are often used interchangeably in popular culture.
 However, there are some fundamental differences between a lawyer and an advocate.
 A lawyer is basically a person who has studied Law and is involved in the legal profession.
-But, an advocate is a slightly more specific term, used in the context of those lawyers who are authorized to represent a client in a court of law.
+But, an advocate is a slightly more specific term, used in the context of those lawyers who represent a client in a court of law.
 Thus, it is right to say that all advocates are lawyers, but all lawyers may not be advocates.
 However, is that the only difference between an advocate and a lawyer?
 Read the article to know more about the lawyer vs advocate comparison.

 This Story also Contains